How To Appreciate The Little Things In Your Marriage

 How do you appreciate the little things in life?

-To appreciate the little things in life, try setting aside a little time each day (or even weekly) to think about what you are grateful for in your ordinary life and regular interactions with others.
+To appreciate the little things in life, try setting aside a little time each day (or even weekly) to think about what you are grateful for in your overall life and regular interactions with others.
 Keeping a gratitude journal to record what you are thankful for can be helpful.
 Think about contrasts, about more difficult times, to help you recognize what is good in the present.
 In other words, focus on what is going right rather than what is lacking.
 If things don’t seem as positive as you’d like them to be, remind yourself that setbacks are temporary and that you have the power to change things in your life.
 Experiencing and expressing gratitude are great ways to start.

 What do you call a person who appreciates the little things?